mdn/infra/docs/incident_response.md

 ## Declaring an incident and the incident leader (IL) role

-The incident leader (IL) is a Mozilla staff member that serves as the primary point of contact and coordinator for an incident.
-This person may have been called by the moc, or just noticed that a service is broken.
+The incident leader (IL) is an MDN staff member that serves as the primary point of contact and coordinator for an incident.
+This person may have been called by the `IT-SRE` team, or just noticed that a service is broken.

-When an incident occurs, the IL posts messages in the primary developer IRC channel for the service stating:
+When an incident occurs, the IL posts messages in one of the service channels for MDN stating:

 - an incident has been declared and a few words about the incident
 - "I am the incident leader"
-- the main IRC channel for communication
+- the main service channel for communication
     - we'll call this the *incident comms channel* in this document
-- a Vidyo chat room if needed
+- a Zoom meeting room if needed
 - finally, decide if you need to notify the appropriate engineers that can help resolve the issue

 Our service channels are `#mdndev` (IRC), `#mdn` (Slack), and `#mdn-infra` (Slack).